BlackBerry Dynamics

 3. Click Save.

-After an app is registered in UEM, you can entitle users to install and use the app.
-You can entitle individual users or user groups.
+After an app is registered in a BlackBerry UEM server, users must be entitled to install and use the app.
+Individual users or user groups can be entitled to an app.
 For production deployment, it’s recommended to use user groups.
-When developing or testing, you may wish to entitle an app to just one or two users.
+When developing or testing, individual users can be used.

 1. Log in to the UEM management console.